germainelry/chatbot-mvp-llama3.2/README.md

 ## 🎯 Project Goals

-Built as a portfolio piece for **Product Manager – AI Agent & Chatbot Intelligence** role, this MVP demonstrates:
+Built to develop foundational skills and knowledge in AI chatbots and agentic systems, this MVP demonstrates:

 - ✅ Agentic AI systems with LLM integration
 - ✅ Human-in-the-Loop workflows (pre-send & post-send)